jdalacorte/processing-java-studies/sketch_211028a/README.md

 # Random shapes generated in a grid

-Every time the "space" key is pressed, the pattern changes
+Every time the "space" key is pressed, the pattern changes.

 ![thumbnail](/sketch_211028a/thumb.gif)